rundeck/docs/docs/administration/security/authentication.md

 If the login is successful you will see: `Login Succeeded!` If the login fails a stacktrace will be printed out which will contain the details about the failure.

+**Note:** The authentication test will fail if the bind password is set at the rundeck-config.properties file.
+In order to work, the --testauth flag requires the bind password set at the JAAS file.

 # Container authentication and authorization

 Container Authentication provides the Servlet context used by Rundeck